 As far as what season is best, that’s totally subjective.
 Some people say winter is magical and un-crowded.
 I’m not fond of winter, so I’d personally never go at that time.
 Summer, while full of tourists, has the weather I prefer.
 The shoulder seasons of spring and fall would have moderate weather, lower prices, and fewer people, which would be enticing to many.

 Do you want to experience a medieval fairytale town first-hand?
 Head straight to dreamy Český Krumlov.
+Find your perfect place to stay here.

 Český Krumlov and South Bohemia are wonderful, but there’s also a lot to do in North Bohemia!

-Click on the photo to pin!
+Click on the photo to PIN so you can find this information again!

 Disclosure: The author was honored to be the guest of Czech Tourism during her stay in Česky Krumlov, but as always, the opinions, reviews, and experiences are her own.